 The catch, however, is that it won't be compatible with all programmes from the off.
 As VLC users may already know, there can be issues with the new format, especially when it comes to sound.

 Furthermore, Apple's adoption of HEVC will just be for new content that comes along, rather than content you've already recorded.
 So don't expect that huge 4K library of footage you have to suddenly be reduced.

-The words Mac and games haven't traditionally gone together.
-Apple may be well adopted by creatives when it comes to high-intensity graphics for video and photo editing, but tell your buddies you've bought a Mac for gaming and they're going to laugh you out the room.
+The words Mac and hardcore gaming haven't traditionally gone together.
+Apple may be well adopted by creatives when it comes to high-intensity graphics for video and photo editing, but tell your buddies you've bought a Mac mainly for playing games and they're going to laugh you out the room.

 Still, Apple is keen to change all that by adding support for not only VR apps like SteamVR and VR devices like the HTC Vive, but doubling down on its graphics engine.

 Now dubbed Metal 2, the end result should mean better graphics for both games and photo/video editing apps.
-Of course this being a beta there aren't any Metal 2 games out there to try yet, although we did enjoy a Darth Vader Star Wars VR demo on HTC Vive at WWDC in June, which was very impressive running on the new iMac.
+Of course, when testing the Beta there weren't yet any Metal 2 games out there to try, although we did enjoy a Darth Vader Star Wars VR demo on HTC Vive at WWDC in June.
+That was very impressive running on the new iMac.

 What's perhaps more exciting for those who like their graphics, is that Metal 2 will also work with external graphics, making it possible to have external GPU boxes for Mac OS computers.
 That means you'll be able to increase the power of your iMac or MacBook Pro by bolting on another box to give you extra power.
 One solution for the desk, the other for when on the go.
 It's an approach some gaming laptops already have available, such as some made by Alienware.

 MacOS High Sierra review: The bits you can see